andreachan316/CPSCAssignment3/README.md

 2. Determine if the survival rate is associated to the gender
 3. Determine the survival rate is associated to the age

+The Dataset was given and we need to download the titanic.csv file from our assignment folder.

 **Why the project is useful?**

-This project is
+This project provides information on the fate of passengers on the Titanic, summarized according to economic status (Pclass), gender, age versus survival rate whether it's correlated.

 **How users can get started with the project?**

+Understand the background, followed by the series of analysis by using pythons and coding to find the figure statistically.

 **Where users can get help with your project?**

+Users/ Readers can raise their questions or doubts whatever possible.

 **Who maintains and contributes to the project?**

-I often maintain and contribute to ths project when necessary.
+I often maintain and contribute to this project when necessary.

 **Bibliography**